lsriniwas/module_3_collab/README.md

 ## Expense Manager

->A simple website to handle a users Expense and displays according to the users choices
+>A simple website to handle users Expense and displays according to the user's choice.
 <<All transactions//Credits//Debits>>

 ![screenshot](./images/signup.png)